Looking after a reef tank at home requires dedication, profound knowledge, and having the right equipment.

 - You should buy the mounting/hanging kit separately

 In that case, visit the link to quickly find a table at the beginning of the post with each possible marine setup.
-Look up the one that matches your saltwater tank’s gallon count and click on that link.
+Look up the one that matches your saltwater tank’s gallon capacity and click on that link.

-That being said, the best budget LED lighting for your coral reef aquarium according to the tank’s depth would be:
+That being said, the best LED lighting for your coral reef aquarium according to the tank’s depth would be:

 - 8-inch deep tank with plenty of SPS corals: Abi Tuna Blue 12W